puppetlabs/puppet-docs/source/community/community_guidelines.markdown

 [redmine]: /community/puppet_projects_redmine_workflow.html

-We want to keep the Puppet communities awesome, but we need your help to keep it that way.
+We want to keep the Puppet communities awesome, and we need your help to keep it that way.
 While we have specific guidelines for various tools (see links below), in general, you should:

 * **Be nice**: Be courteous, respectful and polite to fellow community members: no regional, racial, gender, or other abuse will be tolerated.
 We like nice people way better than mean ones!